 The Evolution of PR & Communications Roles

-Posted almost 7 years ago by Rob MarkwellLast week the Midlands CIPR invited me to come and speak on how the changing digital landscape means PR agencies/departments need to keep evolving the skills mix within their teams and recognise that new talent coming into the industry arrive with a different skill set to previous generations.
+Posted about 7 years ago by Rob MarkwellLast week the Midlands CIPR invited me to come and speak on how the changing digital landscape means PR agencies/departments need to keep evolving the skills mix within their teams and recognise that new talent coming into the industry arrive with a different skill set to previous generations.

 Why ask a recruiter?